wbgdao/whitebeakgang.github.io/content/roadmap/_index.md

 ![WBG Mystery](/images/roadmap/wbg-mystery.jpeg "WBG Mystery")

+Our DAO is on the way!

-The WhiteBeakGang DAO!
-A collaborative approach to asset management among team members.
-More details to come on how to join and qualify.
+This will be a collaborative approach to asset management amongst our team members.

+More details will be coming soon on how to join and qualify for our DAO.

 [Read More](/roadmap/wbg-dao)